 Open up the OSS grafana at:

 changeme as the password to access OSS grafana.

 Our next step is to define Prometheus as the data source for your metrics.
 This is easily done by clicking “Creating your first datasource.”

-The configuration for adding Prometheus in Grafana is as follows:
+The configuration for adding Prometheus in open grafana is as follows:

 Once added, test and save the new data source.

 Now that we have open source grafana and Prometheus set up, we can begin to set up monitoring.